High Safety, Wide-operation-temperature, Low-cost All Solid-state Li-ion Battery Energy Storage Systems

 The Issue

-The first issue that this project aims to resolve include validating the applications of all solid state batteries for eventual use in energy storage for commercial buildings as well as electric vehicle drive applications.
-The second issue that this project aims to resolve is identifying manufacturing processes to scale solid state batteries from small pouch cells to large pouch cells, and eventually into larger battery pack systems.
-By doing so, this will further confirm that indeed solid state batteries can be easily scaled up for mass manufacturing, at low costs.
+The first issue that this project aims to resolve includes validating the applications of all solid-state batteries for eventual use in energy storage for commercial buildings as well as electric vehicle drive applications.
+The second issue that this project aims to resolve is identifying manufacturing processes to scale solid-state batteries from small pouch cells to large pouch cells, and eventually into larger battery pack systems.
+By doing so, this will further confirm that indeed solid-state batteries can be easily scaled up for mass manufacturing, at low costs.

 Project Innovation